-Supervision is essential for learning how to implement the ARISE® Intervention tools so as to replicate the high rates of success that makes ARISE® an Evidence-Based, Best Practice intervention.
+Supervision is essential for learning how to implement the ARISE® Invitational Intervention® tools so as to replicate the high rates of success that makes ARISE® an Evidence-Based, Best Practice intervention.

-During supervision, the theory and process introduced in Part I is put to the test and honed as ARISE® Interns practice the ARISE® Intervention and Continuing Care under the guidance of an experienced supervisor.
+During supervision, the theory and process introduced in Part I is put to the test and honed as ARISE® Interns practices ARISE® Comprehensive Care and Invitational Intervention® under the guidance of an experienced supervisor.

-Supervision is conducted over the phone in a group format with an approved ARISE Supervisor.
+Supervision is conducted over video conferencing in a group format with an approved ARISE® Supervisor.
 Each ARISE® Intern is responsible for generating his/her own intervention clients.

 We want to ensure you get the best certified intervention training possible.